inductiva/inductiva/docs-sources/openfoam/webinars/openfoam-cfd-dataset.md

-# Generating a CFD dataset
+# Generating a CFD Dataset
-In **Episode 3** of our webinar series *Run It with Inductiva*,  we show how you can generate an OpenFOAM dataset easily using **Inductiva’s cloud-based HPC platform**.
+In **Episode 3** of our webinar series *Run It with Inductiva.AI*,  we show how you can generate an OpenFOAM dataset easily using **Inductiva’s cloud-based HPC platform**.
 If you're already familiar with OpenFOAM, the additional setup takes fewer than 20 lines of Python.